Fréjus Road Tunnel

 The Fréjus Road Tunnel (Traforo del Fréjus, Tunnel du Fréjus) is a tunnel that connects France and Italy.
-It runs under Col du Fréjus in the Cottian Alps between Modane in France and Bardonecchia in Italy.
+The tunnel runs for 13 km under Col du Fréjus in the Cottian Alps between Modane in France and Bardonecchia in Italy.
 It is one of the major trans-Alpine transport routes between France and Italy being used for 80% of the commercial road traffic.

-Construction of the 13 km long tunnel started in 1974, and it came into service on 12 July 1980, leading to the closure of the motorail shuttle service in the Fréjus Rail Tunnel.
-It cost 2 billion francs (equivalent to €700 million at 2005 prices).
-It is the thirteenth longest road tunnel in the world and the longest road tunnel that crosses an international border.

-The French section is managed by the French company SFTRF, and the Italian section by the Italian company SITAF.
-(The French politician Pierre Dumas was chairman of SFTRF from 1962 to 1989).
-The tunnel can be reached from the Italian side by the A32 Turin–Bardonecchia motorway, or by SS335 from Oulx, which joins SS24 ("del Monginevro"), and reaches Bardonecchia after 20 km.
+The French section is managed by the French company SFTRF (Société Française du Tunnel Routier du Fréjus), (Note: The French politician Pierre Dumas was chairman of SFTRF from 1962 to 1989) and the Italian section by the Italian company SITAF (Società Italiana per il Traforo Autostradale del Frejus).
+The tunnel can be reached from the Italian side by the A32 Turin–Bardonecchia motorway, or by SS335 from Oulx, which joins SS24 ("del Monginevro"), before reaching Bardonecchia.
 From the French side, it can be reached by the A43 ("l'Autoroute de la Maurienne") from Lyon and Chambéry.
 A toll is charged to all traffic.

-The second tube of the Fréjus road tunnel will be open to traffic after the inauguration which will take place on 28/07/25.
+Construction

+First bore

+Construction of the tunnel started in 1974, coming into service on 12 July 1980, leading to the closure of the motorail shuttle service in the Fréjus Rail Tunnel.
+It cost 2 billion francs (equivalent to €700 million at 2005 prices).
+It is the twentythird longest road tunnel in the world and the longest road tunnel that crosses an international border.
+The single bore carried traffic in both directions simultaneously.